JonasWeinert/jonasweinert/README.md

-<h1 align="center">Hi 👋, I'm Jonas - A Global Health economist with a passion for data science</h1>
+<h1 align="center">Hi 👋, I am Jonas - A Global Health economist with a passion for data science</h1>

 <h2 align="center">I am passionate about finding ways to use Python, LLMs, and other technologies to make organisations more efficient</h3>